 - Certified copies of Educational records/certificates;

-- Applicants for the JAMAICA CENTENARY SCHOLARSHIP (Male) must submit a certificate or letter showing the years that he had attended a Public Primary School (Infant School excluded) for at least three (3) years
+- Applicants for the JAMAICA CENTENARY SCHOLARSHIP (Female) must submit a certificate or letter showing the years that he had attended a Public Primary School (Infant School excluded) for at least three (3) years

 Successful candidates will be required to sign a bond agreeing to work in Jamaica and work in a Government owned institution for a period not exceeding five (5) years.

 REGULATIONS GOVERNING JAMAICA SCHOLARSHIPS